-Let's write a function called Start to get the ball rolling.
+Let's add some code to the default Start function to get the ball rolling.
 Start is another one of those built-in Unity functions that gets called before Update or OnGUI, so it's a good place to initialize some stuff.
-Type this code near the top of your script, beneath the list of variables we just declared:
+Type the following code near the top of your script, beneath the list of variables we just declared:

 '''

-function Start()

-{
+function Start () {

-playerCanClick = true; // We should let the player play,
+playerCanClick = true; // We should let the player play, don't

-don't you think?
+you think?

-// Initialize the arrays as empty lists:
+// Initialize some empty Collections:

-aCards = new Array();
+aCards = new List.<Card>(); // this Generic List is our deck

-'''

-'''
+of cards.
+It can only ever hold instances of the Card class.

-aGrid = new Array();
+aGrid = new Card[rows,cols]; // The rows and cols variables help

+us define the dimensions of this 2D array

-aCardsFlipped = new ArrayList();
+aCardsFlipped = new List.<Card>(); // This List will store the

+two cards the player flips over.

+// Loop through the total number of rows in our aGrid

-for(i=0; i<rows; i++)
+List: for(var i:int = 0; i<rows; i++)

-{

-aGrid[i] = new Array(); // Create a new, empty array at index i
+ł

+// For each individual grid row, loop through the total

+number of columns in the grid:

-for(j=0; j<cols; j++)
+for(var j:int = 0; j<cols; j++)

-{
+ł

-aGrid[i][j] = new Card();
+aGrid[i,j] = new Card(); // stuff a new card instance

+into the 2D array

 }

 }

+}

 '''

 In these first few lines, we're flagging playerCanClick to true so that the player can start playing the game right away.
-Then, we're using the new keyword to create new instances of the Array (or ArrayList) class, and storing them to the aCards, aGrid, and aCardsFlipped buckets.
+Then, we're using the new keyword to create a new, empty Generic List to hold our deck of cards (aCards).
+The new keyword is used again in the next line to create an empty 2D Array to hold the grid of cards that gets dealt to the table (aGrid), and we declare another Generic List that will store the two cards that the player flips over (aCardsFlipped).